Disclosure: This article contains affiliate links. We may earn a commission at no extra cost to you.

 1. Gusto

-Key specs: Automated payroll with unlimited runs, full-service tax filing in all 50 states, employee self-service portal, benefits administration (health, 401k, HSA, workers’ comp), time tracking integration, and new hire onboarding with digital signing.
-Plans from $40/mo + $6/employee (Simple) to $90/mo + $12/employee (Premium).
-All plans include unlimited payroll runs and automatic tax filing.
+Automated payroll with unlimited runs, full-service tax filing in all 50 states, employee self-service portal, benefits administration (health, 401k, HSA, workers’ comp), time tracking integration, and new-hire onboarding with digital signing.
+Plans run from $40/mo + $6/employee (Simple) to $90/mo + $12/employee (Premium), with every plan including unlimited payroll runs and automatic tax filing.

-Verdict: Best overall for small businesses with 1-100 employees that want modern, comprehensive payroll with built-in benefits.
+Best for small businesses with 1–100 employees that want modern payroll with built-in benefits and don’t need enterprise complexity.

 2. ADP Run

-Key specs: Full-service payroll with direct deposit and check printing, automatic tax filing at all levels, HR compliance tools, time and attendance tracking, workers’ comp, and 401(k) integration.
-Plans from $59/mo + $4/employee (Essential) to $99/mo + $8/employee (Complete).
+Full-service payroll with direct deposit and check printing, automatic tax filing at every level, HR compliance tools, time and attendance tracking, workers’ comp, and 401(k) integration.
+Plans range from $59/mo + $4/employee (Essential) to $99/mo + $8/employee (Complete).
 Exact pricing requires a quote and varies by state.

 3. Paychex

-Key specs: Full-service payroll with multiple pay schedules, automatic tax filing, HR services (onboarding, handbooks, compliance), benefits administration (health, 401k, fringe benefits), time and attendance, workers’ comp, and risk management.
-Paychex Flex Essentials starts at $75/mo + $4/employee.
-Higher tiers (Select, Enterprise) require custom quotes.
+Full-service payroll with multiple pay schedules, automatic tax filing, HR services (onboarding, handbooks, compliance), benefits administration (health, 401k, fringe benefits), time and attendance, workers’ comp, and risk management.
+Paychex Flex Essentials starts at $75/mo + $4/employee; higher tiers require custom quotes.

-Verdict: Best for small businesses that want full-service HR alongside payroll and value having a dedicated support representative for comprehensive benefits needs.
+Best for small businesses that want full-service HR alongside payroll and value having a dedicated point of contact for benefits and compliance questions.

 4. OnPay

-OnPay is built specifically for small businesses with particular strength in niche industries like agriculture, restaurants, nonprofits, and churches.
+OnPay is built for small businesses in niche industries (agriculture, restaurants, nonprofits, churches) that larger payroll platforms treat as edge cases.

-Key specs: Full-service payroll with unlimited runs, all-inclusive tax filing across all 50 states, benefits administration (401k, health, workers’ comp), HR tools, and industry-specific features.
-A single all-inclusive plan at $36/mo + $4/employee with no tiered features.
-Enhanced HR add-on available for $20/mo.
-OnPay guarantees its tax filings and covers penalties from errors.
+Full-service payroll with unlimited runs, all-inclusive tax filing across all 50 states, benefits administration (401k, health, workers’ comp), HR tools, and industry-specific features.
+One plan at $36/mo + $4/employee: no feature tiers, every customer gets everything.
+An Enhanced HR add-on costs $20/mo.
+OnPay guarantees its tax filings and covers penalties from any errors it causes.

-Verdict: Best for small businesses with fewer than 50 employees, nonprofits, agricultural operations, and restaurants needing specialized payroll at the lowest cost.
+Best for businesses under 50 employees, nonprofits, agricultural operations, and restaurants that want specialized payroll at the lowest cost without feature-tier games.

 5. QuickBooks Payroll

-Key specs: Integrated accounting and payroll within QuickBooks Online, automatic tax calculations and filing, employee self-service via QuickBooks Workforce, time tracking with QuickBooks Time, same-day direct deposit on premium plans.
+Integrated accounting and payroll within QuickBooks Online, automatic tax calculations and filing, employee self-service via QuickBooks Workforce, time tracking with QuickBooks Time, same-day direct deposit on premium plans.
 Plans from $30/mo + $5/employee (Core) to $90/mo + $12/employee (Elite).
-Requires an active QuickBooks Online subscription ($30-200/mo additional).
+An active QuickBooks Online subscription is required at an additional $30–200/mo.

-Verdict: Best for businesses already using QuickBooks Online.
-Not recommended as a standalone payroll solution for businesses on other accounting platforms.
+Best for businesses already using QuickBooks Online.
+A poor choice as a standalone payroll solution if you’re on a different accounting platform.

 |---|---|